-Grabbing attention with your advert
+Grabbing attention - your advert headline

 Clarity is key.
 Focus on a single, clear message and use the headline, an illustration or both to grab the reader's attention.

-Any online advertising copy must include the keywords and phrases that people are most likely to use when searching for a business like yours.
+Any online advertising copy must include the key words and phrases that people are most likely to use when searching for a business like yours.

 Straightforward, punchy writing works best.
 Keep sentences short.

-Your call to action
+Writing a call to action (CTA)

-Make sure you have given the reader all the information they need to take the next step.
+You need to give your reader all the information they need to take the next step, and encourage them to take it.
 It's essential to make it easy for them to do what you want them to do.

-Checking your ad
+Checking your advert before publication